 Last year my husband made me a trough box based on this tutorial.
-I wanted to use it to decorate for the different seasons, but life got busy and that got pushed to the bottom of my to do list, last Thanksgiving.
+I wanted to use it to decorate for the different seasons, but life got busy and that got pushed to the bottom of my to-do list, last Thanksgiving.
 This year I was bound and determined to get a Thanksgiving Centerpiece decorated.

 I had grown these succulents this summer.
-The succulents weren’t winter hardy so I needed to bring them inside.
+These succulents weren’t winter hardy so I needed to bring them inside.
 I got the idea to plant them in my trough and have a Living Thanksgiving Centerpiece.
 The great thing about succulents is they need very little water or sunlight to grow.
 That makes them perfect for inside.

-I knew I would need some drainage but I didn’t want to drill holes to have water leak all over my table.
+I knew I would need some drainage but I didn’t want to drill holes to have the water leak all over my table.
 My hubby suggested that I add some gravel to the bottom.
 I added a layer of pebbles that I bought at the dollar store.
 I then added dirt and then planted the succulents.

 I saved enough space so that I could add real gourds to the trough as well as some leaves from my yard.